JML Tutorial - Assert statements (assert and check)

 the discrepancy between the code and the specification, giving the

-appropriate correction.
+and make an appropriate correction.

 Java has its own assert statement.
 By default, the Java assert